affoltep/duckietown-lx/state-estimation/README.md

 ================================================================
 ```

+Type in your browser http://ti-duckiesrvYOURSRVID.bfh.ch:32768, instead of 127.0.0.1
-Click on that link (note that the port number 32768 will probably be different but that's ok).
+Note that the port number 32768 will probably be different.Type in your port number instead).

 You will see four icons on the desktop.
 Two are particularly useful at this point.
 One is the joystick (you can
 double-click and open one of those).
 When the robot is in "NORMAL_JOYSTICK_MODE," you